The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Stöng - Ruins of a Real Viking Settlement Manor and the Reconstructed Saga-Age Farm in Iceland

-I have also written a travel-blog about Viking Ruins I have visited on my Travels in Iceland - which is a list of all the archaeological sites and burial mounds, which I have visited in Iceland.
+I have also written a travel blog about Viking Ruins I have visited on my Travels in Icelandwhich lists all the archaeological sites and burial mounds I have visited in Iceland.

 The farm, Efstaland, suffered great damage as well.
-Fortunately, the National Catastrophe Insurance of Iceland back then called Viðlagatryggingasjóður Íslands helped out the sufferers of the earthquake.
+Fortunately, the National Catastrophe Insurance of Iceland, back then called Viðlagatryggingasjóður Íslands, helped the victims of the earthquake.

-My best friend was working for that company when the earthquake happened and the workload was massive and there was no summer vacation for her that year.
+My best friend was working for that company when the earthquake happened.
+The workload was massive, and she had no summer vacation that year.

 Ingólfsskáli, replica of a turf longhouse in South-Iceland